 - Riga flounder, anchovies, German sausage, ox's tongue, a collection of cheese and some fruits, just in case someone's still hungry.
 After the meal, coffee is served and clay pipes are smoked; these are manufactured especially for this event.
 Every hundred years there is a second fish course served after the dried cod; the last time this happened was 1996.

 - All participants are supposed to wear a tailcoat, except for captains who attend in uniform.

 - If you are ever invited to the Schaffermahlzeit as a guest, rent or buy a tailcoat rather early, as they are always sold out in Bremen by mid-January.

 - Wearing decorations is not technically forbidden, but is frowned upon.
 This stems from the Hanseatic custom not to accept any decoration whatsoever.
 A Bremen resident doesn't show off, understatement is everything.

 - While the Schaffermahlzeit is a very festive event, it is deliberately different from eating out in a fancy restaurant.
-Every guest only gets one set of cutlery, one is supposed to wipe it clean with a piece of paper laid out and to use it again for every course.
+Every guest only gets one set of cutlery, one is supposed to wipe it clean with pieces of blotting paper laid out and to use it again for every course.
 Moreover, salt and pepper are put on the table (in small silver and gold paper bags, reminding people that salt and pepper were very expensive in the past) and it is no faux pas to actually use them.

-- The whole meal lasts about five hours; during its course 12 speeches are to be held by the three Schaffer, the “Verwaltende Vorsteher” (administrating superior) and two captains, and the Guest of Honour.
+- The whole meal lasts about five hours; during its course 12 speeches are to be held by the three Schaffer, the “Verwaltenden Vorsteher” (administrating superior) and two captains, and the Guest of Honour.

 No Women Allowed?